gamblePants/DiceRoller/README.md

 ## Purpose

-The main purpose was for me to practise some more C# using WinForms.
-However the program could be used as a tool for Role-Playing games (if for example, you found yourself in a situation with no real dice and wanted to simulate them).
+As a tool for role-playing games.
+In particular if there are no physical dice available, this can be used as a substitute.

 ## How to run program